JAPAN FALL FOLIAGE November 9-21, 2024

 Additional drinks and other personal expenses (alcoholic drinks, laundry, phone calls etc.)

-Any services not specifically mentioned in the tour program
+Any services not specifically mentioned in the tour itinerary

 Tips for guides or baggage handlers